arwinlashawn/opencv_projects/README.md

 ### Output Preview
 > ![](https://i.imgur.com/VkFQN0W.png)
-> *Notice that the edges of the cloud was also captured!*
+> *Notice that the edges of the clouds were also captured!*

 ### Steps
 1. Convert input image to grayscale